CamilleDang/.github.io/README.md

 <img height="500" alt="cathedral jpg" src="cathedral.jpg">

 ### Naive Approach
 I first started by taking each image (which has the 'red', 'green', and 'blue' filtered images stacked upon each other, as shown above) and extracting the three separate images.
-Then, I created an align function that takes in two images, and returns the best x and y offset that minimizes a loss between the first image's position according to the second image within an exhaustive search of a given window, finding the closest similarity between the two images as possible.
+Then, I created an align function that takes in two images, and returns the best x and y offset that minimizes a loss between the first image's pixels and the second image's pixels within an a given window.
+By exhaustively searching for image1's x and y offset that minimizes the loss, the function will find the closest similarity between the two images as possible.
 I used the Euclidean distance as my loss function and searched over window sizes of [-15, 15] to find the x and y offset that returned the lowest Euclidean distance between the pixels of the first and second image.

-Once the offset is found, we adjust the image accordingly.
+Once the offset is found, we adjust the image accordingly: I adjusted the image in the align_final function after finding the optimal offset.

-I effectively used this method for all three jpg files, using the blue channel as the base image.
+I effectively used this method for all three jpg files), using the **blue** channel as the base for all three.

 ### Further Improvements:
 After the naive implementation, I also implemented a crop function that takes in an image and a percentage, and returns the image after cropping that percentage of the image.
 I